pirayeh/paginationRecyclerView/README.md

 }
 ```

-* step 2: Add the dependencies to your module gradle
+* step 2: Add the dependency to your module gradle
 ```
 dependencies {
     implementation 'androidx.recyclerview:recyclerview:1.1.0'